snyk/driftctl/docs/new-remote-provider.md

 	alerter *alerter.Alerter,
 	// Library that contains all providers
 	providerLibrary *terraform.ProviderLibrary,
-	// Library that contains the enumerators and details fetcher for each supported resources remoteLibrary *common.RemoteLibrary,
+	// Library that contains enumerators and details fetchers for each supported resources remoteLibrary *common.RemoteLibrary,
-	// progress display
+	// Progress displayer
 	progress output.Progress,
-	// Repository for all resource schema
+	// Repository for all resource schemas
 	resourceSchemaRepository *resource.SchemaRepository,
 	// Factory used to create driftctl resource factory resource.ResourceFactory,
-	// Drifctl config directory (in which terraform provider is downloaded) configDir string) error {
+	// driftctl configuration directory (where Terraform provider is downloaded) configDir string) error {

-	// Define the default version of terraform provider to be used.
-When the user does not require a specific one if version == "" {
+	// You need to define the default version of the Terraform provider when the user does not specify one if version == "" {
 		version = "3.19.0"
 	}

+	// Creation of the Terraform provider
-	// This is this actual terraform provider creation provider, err := NewAWSTerraformProvider(version, progress, configDir)
+	provider, err := NewAWSTerraformProvider(version, progress, configDir)
 	if err != nil {
 		return err
 	}
-	// And then initialisation
+	// And then initialization
 	err = provider.Init()
 	if err != nil {
 		return err
 	}

-	// You'll need to create a new cache that will be use to cache fetched resources lists repositoryCache := cache.New(100)
+	// You'll need to create a new cache that will be used to cache fetched lists of resources repositoryCache := cache.New(100)

-	// Deserializer is used to convert cty value return by terraform provider to driftctl Resource deserializer := resource.NewDeserializer(factory)
+	// Deserializer is used to convert cty value returned by Terraform provider to driftctl Resource deserializer := resource.NewDeserializer(factory)

     // Adding the provider to the library